amarjotgill/origin-bound-cookies/draft-origin-bound-cookies-amarjotgill-protocol.md

 # Abstract

-This draft introduces Origin-Bound Cookies which aims to make cookies more secure by default through binding cookies by port and scheme,
+This draft introduces Origin-Bound Cookies which aims to make cookies more secure by default through binding cookies by port and scheme.

 --- middle